openstack/ironic/doc/source/install/refarch/small-cloud-trusted-tenants.rst

 This architecture assumes `an OpenStack installation`_ with the following components participating in the bare metal provisioning:

-* The `Compute service`_ manages bare metal instances.
+* The :nova-doc:`Compute service <>` manages bare metal instances.

-* The `Networking service`_ provides DHCP for bare metal instances.
+* The :neutron-doc:`Networking service <>` provides DHCP for bare metal instances.

-* The `Image service`_ provides images for bare metal instances.
+* The :glance-doc:`Image service <>` provides images for bare metal instances.

 The following services can be optionally used by the Bare Metal service:

-* The `Volume service`_ provides volumes to boot bare metal instances from.
+* The :cinder-doc:`Volume service <>` provides volumes to boot bare metal instances from.

-* The `Bare Metal Introspection service`_ simplifies enrolling new bare metal machines by conducting in-band introspection.
+* The :ironic-inspector-doc:`Bare Metal Introspection service <>` simplifies enrolling new bare metal machines by conducting in-band introspection.

 Node roles